hicksjduk/channel/README.md

 ### Iterating over a channel

 A channel implements the `Iterable` interface, which means that it is possible to iterate over a channel using the Java for-each loop.
+Unless terminated by a `break` or `return` statement, the iteration continues until the channel is closed and empty.

 A channel also provides a `stream()` method, which creates a `Stream` over the values retrieved from the channel.

 ### Closing a channel

-A channel can only be written to until it is closed, which is done by calling its `close()` method.
+A channel can only be written to while it is open.
+Closing the channel, which is done by calling its `close()` method, guarantees that no further values will be written to it.
-Closing a channel is often used to trigger a state change in the process which reads the channel (it should terminate, or should move on to a different stage of its processing).
+Closing a channel is often used to trigger a state change in the process which reads the channel - it should terminate, or should move on to a different stage of its processing.

 Closing an already-closed channel has no effect; the `close()` method returns a flag to indicate whether it actually closed the channel.